Bitcoin consumes energy like Switzerland

 About seven gigawatts a year are consumed for Bitcoin's production, according to a new tool from the Cambridge Bitcoin Electricity Consumption Index, the Alternative Economics Center, or simply CBECI.

-This energy is little more than the whole of Switzerland, according to CBECI.
-The specific number is admittedly very difficult to visualize, so the researchers provided some comparisons.
+This energy is a little more than what the whole of Switzerland uses, according to CBECI.
+This number is admittedly very difficult to visualize, which is why the researchers made some comparisons.

 It is equal to the 0,21% of the global offer.
 It is the amount of electricity produced by seven nuclear power plants, Dungeness, according with the BBC.